40net-cloud/forticnapp-pov-toolbox/dspm/aws/terraform/README.md

    terraform apply
 </code></pre>

-You can remove the created resources using the command:
+You can delete the integration and remove all created resources using the following command:
 <code><pre>
    terraform destroy
 </code></pre>